- Docs

 - A WordPress site where you can edit

-wp-config.phpand add custom PHP.
-Self-hosted WordPress works perfectly.
-WordPress.com Personal plan or higher also works (the free plan does not allow plugin installation or custom code).
-For shared hosting, this is supported by every host that supports WordPress. - Ten minutes.
+wp-config.phpor install a plugin.
+Self-hosted WordPress works everywhere.
+WordPress.com Personal plan or higher also works (the free plan does not allow plugins or custom code). - Ten minutes.

-Not comfortable editing PHP files?
+Not comfortable editing PHP?
 Install the free Code Snippets or WPCode plugin.
-Both let you paste PHP snippets into a UI and they handle activation safely without ever touching functions.php.
+Both let you paste PHP snippets in a UI without touching theme files.
 Every snippet on this page works inside Code Snippets unchanged.

-- Connect to your site via SFTP, the hosting file manager, or your hosting control panel
+- Connect via SFTP, the host file manager, or the hosting control panel.

 - Open

-Paste this into your Code Snippets plugin as a new PHP snippet (or into your child theme's functions.php if you prefer):
+Now add a shortcode.
+Paste into Code Snippets as a new PHP snippet or into a child theme functions.php.

 <?php